aws-samples/step-functions-workflows-collection/account-vending-machine/README.md

 # Account Vending Machine

-This workflow creates a new AWS Account under an existing Organizational Unit.
-If the Organizational Unit does not exist, the workflow will create a new one under the root.
-If the account is created successfully it will deploy a CloudFormation template, that is provided as input, to the new account.
+This workflow is an Account Vending Machine, it help automate new AWS accounts creation within an AWS Organizations.
+It needs to be deployed on the AWS Organizations management account to help create new AWS Account under an existing Organizational Unit (OU) that you provide as an input.
+If the OU does not exist, the workflow will create a new one under the root OU.
+If the account is created successfully it will be moved under the provided OU and the workflow will deploy a CloudFormation template, that is provided as input, to the new account.

 For more Step Functions workflows check [ServerlessLand Workflows](https://serverlessland.com/workflows)